Capital Gains Tax Calculator

-Calculate your LTCG/STCG liability instantly on Equity, Property, Mutual Funds & Bonds with the latest Budget 2025 rates and exemptions.
+Calculate LTCG & STCG liability instantly on Equity, Property, Mutual Funds & Bonds with the latest Budget 2025 rates and exemptions.

 The tax rate depends on the asset type and whether the gain is Short-Term (STCG) or Long-Term (LTCG).
 Here are the key distinctions for the Financial Year 2025-26 (AY 2026-27):